Transport in Beijing: Railways

 Further high speed connections being proposed include links to Shenyang, Tangshan, Zhangjiakou, Kowloon, Taipei, and Taiyuan.

 International trains departing from Beijing

 There are a number of cross-border international trains departing from Beijing to neighbouring countries.
-The Trans-Siberian train to Ulaan Baatar (Mongolia) and then onto Moscow (Russia) departs from Beijing.
+The Trans-Siberian train to Ulaanbaatar (Mongolia) and then onto Moscow (Russia) departs from Beijing.
 There are also trains to Pyongyang (North Korea) and Hanoi (Vietnam) which depart from Beijing.
 The trains also stop at other cities and towns along the route.
 International trains currently depart from Beijing West Railway Station and Beijing Railway Station.
 The following is a guide to the international services which depart Beijing.